lopes-leonardo/crecknn/README.md

 ```

-Feel free to [contact us](mailto:leonardo.lopes@unesp.br) for any doubts or sugestions.
+Feel free to [contact us](mailto:leonardo.lopes@unesp.br) for any questions or sugestions.